Telluride Elopement Photographer

 Can’t say I recommend spring at all, sorry!
 Spring in Colorado has really unpredictable weather, gray skies, muddy trails, and nothing is green until at least early-mid June.
 Most trails and roads that are unpaved are inaccessible until late June (sometimes even later if there’s a lot of snowfall).
 The ski runs close in March, usually, and the remaining snow is very slushy.
 I no longer photograph spring weddings in the mountains, and recommend my couples schedule for a different time of year.

-Where to Elope in Telluride
+Where to elope in Telluride

 • Last Dollar Road